sochi/clickhouse-driver/docs/quickstart.rst

         ...     ((x, ) for x in range(5))
         ... )

-Data for insert can be list/tuple/generator of lists/tuples/dicts.
+You can use any iterable yielding lists, tuples or dicts.

-If data is not passed client will hang with further timeout.
+If data is not passed, connection will be terminated after a timeout.

     .. code-block:: python

         client.execute('INSERT INTO test (x) VALUES')  # will hang

-Following example WILL NOT work:
+The following WILL NOT work:

     .. code-block:: python